 However, deworming does not necessarily kill the eggs of the worms.
 Your dog may need to be treated one to three times to kill the adults and the newly hatched eggs.
 Your dog will usually have each dose 7 to 10 days apart, allowing time for the eggs to hatch.

-Recovering from roundworms is likely to take your dog several weeks, as there are so many of them-- one adult roundworm can produce up to 80,000 eggs a day!
+Recovering from roundworms is likely to take your dog several weeks, as there are so many of them -- one adult female roundworm can produce tens of thousands of eggs a day!
 It is important your dog rests and doesn’t lose too much weight in the weeks or months it takes to completely rid them of roundworms.
-Then fecal tests should be taken every 6-12 months, to check for further intestinal parasites.
+Then, fecal tests should be taken every 6-12 months, to check for further intestinal parasites.

-It can often be helpful to read first-hand account from other owners, plus read answers to frequently asked questions from our in-house vets.
-For more information and to get advice on your dog’s condition, visit Roundworms in Dogs .
+It can often be helpful to read first-hand accounts from other owners.
+For more information and to get advice on your dog’s condition, visit Roundworms in Dogs.

 How Are Roundworms Similar in Dogs and Humans?